Japan PM wants basic policy on new digital agency by year-end: Reports

 Takuya Hirai, digital transformation minister, said on Friday that Suga had told him to accelerate preparations for setting up new digital agency.
 And he and government officials met over the weekend to discuss the digital agency.

-"Japan needs to raise its potential growth rate by digitalisation," said Takuto Murawe, senior economist at Japan Research Institute.
+"Japan needs to raise its potential growth rate by digitalisation," said Takuto Murase, senior economist at Japan Research Institute.